-- (i) In order to promote sanitary control measures during the production, manufacturing, processing etc. in exporting countries (hereinafter referred to as "productions"), the MHLW will provide inn the website of the MHLW (hereinafter simply referred to as "the website").
-In addition, information on food-hygiene regulations to embassies located in Tokyo, importers, and the relevant government officials and producers of exporting countries and will publish such information to these efforts, the MHLW will hold bilateral discussions with exporting countries, conduct on-site inspections in exporting countries, and provide technical support to those countries. - (ii) If any violation of the Act is detected, the MHLW will introduce necessary measures such as strengthening of inspections on importation, and at the same time, will publish the detected violation cases in accordance with Article 69 of the Act. - (iii) The MHLW will issue an order for comprehensive import ban on foods produced in a specific country or area or by a specific producer in accordance with the provisions of Paragraph 1, Article 9 or Paragraph 1, Article 17 of the Act if the MHLW considers such measures are inevitable to prevent possible harm to the food hygiene in our country.
+- (i) In order to promote hygiene control measures during the production, manufacturing, processing etc. in exporting countries (hereinafter referred to as "productions"), the MHLW provides information on food hygiene regulations of Japan to embassies located in Tokyo, importers, and the relevant government officials and producers of exporting countries as well as to publish in the website of the MHLW (hereinafter simply referred to as "the website").
+In addition, the MHLW holds bilateral discussions with exporting countries, conduct on-site inspections in exporting countries, and provide technical assistance to those countries. - (ii) If any violation of the Act is detected, the MHLW introduces necessary measures such as enhancing inspections on importation, and at the same time, publishes the detected violation cases in accordance with Article 69 of the Act.

+(iii) The MHLW issues an order for comprehensive import ban on foods produced in a specific country or area or by a specific producer in accordance with the provisions of Paragraph 1, Article 9 or Paragraph 1, Article 17 of the Act if the MHLW considers such measures are inevitable to prevent possible food hygiene hazards in Japan.

-- (iv) If an importer has repeatedly violated the Act, the MHLW will provide necessary instructions to the importer in order to have the importer rectify the cause of the violation, and should the occasion demand, the MHLW will issue an order to prohibit or suspend the business of the importer in accordance with the provisions of Paragraph 2, Article 60 of the Act (hereinafter referred to as "the prohibition or suspension of the business of importers"). - (v) Quarantine stations will carry out a check, based on import notification documents filed under Article 27 of the Act and inspections on the identity of actual goods referring to the contents of import notification documents, and as to compliance with the Act including compliance with specifications and standards relevant to foods (hereinafter referred as "the standards") in accordance with the provisions of Paragraph 1, Article 13 or Paragraph 1, Article 18 of the Act. - (vi) Quarantine stations will carry out monitoring inspections in a systematic manner to ensure the extensive monitoring of various imported foods for the purpose of food safety. - (vii) In order to prevent possible harm to the public health in terms of food hygiene, quarantine stations will order inspections of imported foods with a high risk of violation of the Act in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act. - (viii) Quarantine stations will hold seminars for and provide pre-import guidance to importers in order to encourage them to promote, as a part of their duties for food business operator, voluntary food hygiene controls. - (ix) Upon detection of a violation of the Act, will quarantine stations take necessary measures such as ordering the importer to discard, reship or use for any other purpose than human consumption (hereinafter referred to as "discard, etc.") such violating foods and will direct the importer to provide a report on measures taken by the importer to prevent the recurrence. - (x) After imported foods are distributed into the domestic market, local governments such as the governments of prefectures as well as cities and special wards with public health centers (hereinafter referred to as "local governments") will be placed in charge of monitoring and guidance over the imported foods.
-Upon detection of any violation of the Act, will the MHLW, quarantine stations and local governments cooperate with each other in taking measures to ensure the accurate and swift recall of the violating foods by the importer.
+(iv) If an importer has repeatedly violated the Act, the MHLW provides necessary instructions to the importer in order to have the importer rectify the cause of the violation, and as necessary, the MHLW issues an order to prohibit or suspend the business of the importer in accordance with the provisions of Paragraph 2, Article 60 of the Act (hereinafter referred to as "the prohibition or suspension of the business of importers").

+(v) Quarantine stations carry out checks, based on import notification made under Article 27 of the Act and inspections to verify the identity of the contents of the import notification and the actual goods, the compliance with the Act including compliance with specifications and standards for foods (hereinafter referred as "the standards") in accordance with the provisions of Paragraph 1, Article 13 or Paragraph 1, Article 18 of the Act.

+(vi) Quarantine stations systematically carry out monitoring inspections to monitor the safety of a wide variety of imported foods.

+(vii) In order to prevent possible food hygiene hazards, quarantine stations order inspections on imported foods with a high probability of violating the Act in accordance with the provisions of Paragraph 2 or 3, Article 26 of the Act.

+(viii) Quarantine stations hold seminars for and provide pre-import guidance to importers in order to encourage them to promote, as a part of their responsibilities for food business operator, voluntary hygiene management of imported foods.

+(ix) Upon detection of a violation of the Act, quarantine stations instruct the importer to take necessary measures such as disposal, reshipment or diversion for non-food use (hereinafter referred to as "disposal, etc.").
+In addition, quarantine stations take measures such as instructing the importer to investigate the cause of the violation and to provide a report to prevent the recurrence.

+(x) After imported foods are distributed into the domestic market, local governments such as the governments of prefectures as well as cities and special wards with public health centers (hereinafter referred to as "local governments") are in charge of monitoring and guidance over the imported foods.
+Upon detection of any violation of the Act, the MHLW, quarantine stations and local governments cooperate with each other to take measures to ensure the accurate and swift recall of the foods violating the Act by the importer.

-(2) Basic direction for monitoring and guidance over imported foods in FY 2022
+(2) Basic direction for monitoring and guidance over imported foods in FY 2023